EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 #### N.N.
 Taleb

-- "No skill to understand it, mastery to write it" Arab saying.
+- "No skill to understand it, mastery to write it" - Arab saying.
 - "A man is truly free when he judges the world, and other men, with uncompromising sincerity" - George Santayana
 - Damocles sword: The Sicilian despot Dionysis the second holds a feast for the adventurer Damocles, but above Damocles hangs a sword held by a single horsehair.
+An allusion to the imminent and ever-present peril faced by those in positions of power.
 - Flaneur: Walking observer of the metropolis.
 - Econophysics: Applying physics to solve economics.
 - "It never happened before" - Alan Greenspan explaining the financial crisis of 2007 to congress.